seanyoung247/HTML-First-Milestone-Project/README.md

 #### Contact page
 On small screens the contact form takes up full content height in a single horizontally centred column.
-On larger screens the form has a two column layout centred horizontall and vertically with a maximum total width of 850px to aid focus and readability.
+On larger screens the form has a two column layout centred horizontally and vertically with a maximum total width of 850px to aid focus and readability.

 ### Testing process